AntonieV/NodeRAD/README.md

                                     ▒
 </span>
 </pre> -->
 NodeRAD is a [Snakemake](https://github.com/snakemake/snakemake) workflow for analysis of single-end reads from RAD sequencing without the presence of a reference genome.
 It detects loci and genomic variants using sequencing error and heterozygosity rates.
+For more information please have a look at the associated [bachelor thesis](https://raw.githubusercontent.com/AntonieV/RADSeq/main/main.pdf).

 **Note:** Currently the workflow is limited to diploid species.